-When the SERT is activated (see Appendix C: SERT and IRC Activation Levels for triggers), the On-duty SERT Operations Section Chief is responsible for notifying appropriate SERT General Staff of the activation based on the received RFAs and/or scope of the incident.
+When the SERT is activated (see Appendix C: SERT and IRC Activation Levels for triggers), the On-duty SERT Plans Section Chief is responsible for notifying appropriate SERT General Staff of the activation.
+The on-duty SERT Operations Section Chief will notify appropriate ESF contacts based on the received RFAs and/or scope of the incident.
 Pre-identified points of contact are notified of the activation using the Idaho State Alert and Warning System (ISAWS).
 The SAC would be notified by the IOEM Director/SERT Leader or the Operations Section Chief.
 For notifications issued to SERT members to staff the IRC, messaging includes report time and operational period information.
 All notified agencies will take appropriate actions in accordance with this plan and their agency's EOPs and/or Standard Operating Procedures.
 For operations expected to last longer than one operational period, SERT staff for the next operational period are notified in advance.